 Mail Receptacles - According to Chapter 6 of the Postal Operations Manual:

 - Section 623.21: "The customer is responsible for keeping the approach to the mailbox clear to facilitate delivery (see 632.14).
 If the carrier continually experiences a problem in serving curbline boxes and where the customer is able to control access or on-street parking in front of his or her mailbox but does not take prompt corrective action after being properly notified, the postmaster may, with the approval of the district manager, withdraw delivery service."

 - Section 632.14: "The customer is responsible for keeping the approach to his or her mailbox clear to facilitate delivery.
 Where the approach to the mail receptacle located at the curb is temporarily blocked by a parked vehicle during normal delivery hours for the area, or snow or ice hampers the approach to the mailbox, the carrier normally dismounts to make delivery.
 If the carrier continually experiences a problem in serving curbline boxes and where the customer is able to control on-street parking in front of his or her mailbox but does not take prompt corrective action after being properly notified, the postmaster may, with the approval of the district manager, withdraw delivery service."

-For more information please contact Public Works at 970-577-3587 or email@example.com.
+For more information on snow plowing, please contact the Town of Estes Park Public Works Department at 970-577-3587 or visit the webpage at email@example.com.